Manny-D/Qualys/README.md

 Qualys will now run a non-authenticated scan: <br>
 ![Screenshot 2024-04-01 at 9 57 07 PM](https://github.com/Manny-D/Qualys/assets/99146530/d400a361-fbc0-4de6-b3bb-c97f1f7332af) <br>
 <br>
-If it fails, check if the Windows Firewall / Defender is enabled on your VM.
+If it fails, check if Windows Firewall / Defender is enabled on your VM.
 If so, disable it and run the scan again. <br>

 <br>